 NZ government in the coming week will be releasing an official Contact Tracing App that businesses will be required to use.
 A centrally managed system significantly improves the speed, accuracy along with numerous other benefits that come with everyone being on a single database – including ensuring patron data privacy.

-The centralised Contract Tracing approach is in line with international best practice, governments (UK, Italy, Russia, China, Japan, Korea) around the world launching a system for their countries.
+The centralized Contract Tracing approach is in line with international best practice, governments (UK, Italy, Russia, China, Japan, Korea) around the world launching a system for their countries.

 Why didn’t iMonitor build our Contact tracing feature?